Got any questions about the iPhone 11? We’ve got the answers for you!

 - Once you’re done, tap the red recording timer at the top of your screen to stop the recording.
 You can find your recording in your camera roll and edit it just like a standard video such as trimming the start and end of it.
 Or, you can edit it in iMovie which comes free with your iPhone.

-We would recommend that you invest in a case or cover.
+We would recommend that you invest in a case or cover for your iPhone 11.
 A good cover can protect your phone from cracked screens, from drops, dents, dirt, scratches and help keep it looking like new for when you’d like to sell it.
+Here are the best iPhone 11 cases, based on durability, look, feel and how well they protect your iPhone.

 It weighs 194 grams, which is around the same weight as a tinned tomato and onion mix.